gryzus24/ziew/README.md

       format "FORMAT"

     FORMAT options
       * arg            - the <BATTERY> name as specified in the argument,
-      * %fulldesign - charge relative to the designed battery capacity,
+      * [%]fulldesign,
-      * %fullnow    - charge relative to the current battery capacity,
+        [%]fullnow     - charge relative to the designed/current battery capacity, or, if %-prefix is omitted, actual designed/current capacity (in power supply dependent
+                         units - typically mWh or mAh),
       * state          - battery state: "Discharging", "Charging", "Full", or "Not-charging".

     Colors
       [+] default